How to Make the Best Tuna Sandwiches

 First, it's the bread.

 Tuna is amazingly versatile.
-Almost any bread works as long it's a good bread.
-The one in the picture here was made with a San Francisco Sourdough Bread Mix.
-The sourdough in the bread mix complements the tuna well.
-It's a crusty, chewy, authentic bread.
+Almost any bread works as long it's good bread.
+Sourdough bread.complements tuna well.
+San Francisco Sourdough bread is a crusty, chewy, authentic sourdough.

 This is not a grilled sandwich here.
 The sourdough bread was simply pan fried in butter and then the filling was inserted between two slices.